dchukwurah/dchukwurah/README.md

 ### 👋 Hi there, I'm Doz!

-👨‍💻 I'm a Junior DevOps Engineer with 5 years experience as an Automation Test consultant.
+👨‍💻 I'm a Junior DevOps Engineer with over 4 years experience as an Automation Test Consultant.

 🔭 Keen to work on interesting projects with people who are passionate about delivering quality.